 - To empty the can further, rinse the can well with exactly 1 liter (33.8 fl.oz) of warm water and add this to the wort in the bucket.

 - Dissolve the amount of SUGAR 1 (see table on reverse side) in exactly 2 liters (67.6 fl.oz) of warm water and add also to the wort in the bucket.

 - Mix everything thoroughly with a clean paddle or spoon.

-- Add the quantity of cold WATER 1 (see table on reverse side) and mix everything again.
+- Add the quantity of cold WATER 1 (see table below) and mix everything again.

 - Lay the lid loose on the bucket and check the temperature of the wort.
 If necessary. let the wort cool down to approx. 20°C/ 68° F. You can check the temperature on your Buckriders temperature strip: attached on the side of the bucket.

 - When the wort is cooled down to 20°C: open the yeast sachet and sprinkle the content of the packet out over the liquid.